cob-core/Isembard/README.md

 ### The Victoria 3 Crash Log Interpreter
 Isembard reads the log files from the crashes folder of your game, analyses their contents, and generates reasoning for why the game is crashing.

 > Please leave your crash folder in the 'Issues' section if you get inconclusive results!
-I'll see what's going on with it and hopefully improve it's detection!
+I'll see what's going on with it and hopefully improve it's detection.

 ![image](https://github.com/user-attachments/assets/8e19c486-fc06-44e2-af8b-4ff6371f3d1e)